Three Tips for Successful Automated Debt Collection

 3. Maintaining compliance must be a priority

-As the pandemic responses made clear, you need to be ready to adjust to a rapidly changing compliance environment.
+Organizations need to be ready to adjust to a rapidly changing compliance environment.
 Over the last few years, organizations have also had to react to changes that can impact Telephone Consumer Protection Act (TCPA) compliance.
-And the first part of the debt collection final rule from the Consumer Financial Protection Bureau (CFPB), which impacts collectors’ use of electronic communications and increases consumers’ control over communication.4

 The automated systems you use should be nimble enough to comply with required changes, and they should be able to support your overall operation’s compliance.
 In particular, you may want to focus on how automated systems collect, verify, safeguard and send consumers’ personal information.